What Is 1:50 Leverage? A Full View On Risk

 Founder & Chief Editor

-What does this ratio actually do, and how does it affect the risk you’re taking when you trade?
+What does this ratio actually do, and how does it affect the risk taken when trading?

-Perhaps you have already traded with this level of buying power, you maybe you just found out about this concept.
+Perhaps you have already traded with this level of buying power, or maybe you just found out about this concept.

-After reading, you should understand how this ratio changes risk exposure so you can judge if it even fits your approach.
+After reading, the mechanics of how this ratio changes risk exposure become clear, useful context for deciding if it fits a given approach.

 Key takeaways

-If someone chooses to trade with this ratio, they need strict risk controls first, long before thinking about entries, strategies, or platforms.
+• Trading with this ratio requires strict risk controls first, long before thinking about entries, strategies, or platforms.

 What does 1:50 leverage mean?